DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 CONTROL PLANE

 - How does a device’s data plane make its forwarding decisions?
-    - ROUTING table
+    - Routing table
-    - MAC ADDRESS table
+    - MAC address table
     - ARP table
     - STP
     - etc…

-- Functions that build THESE tables (and other functions that influence the data plane) are part of the control plane
+- Functions that build these tables (and other functions that influence the data plane) are part of the control plane

-- The control plane *controls* what the data plane does, for example by building the router’s ROUTING table
+- The control plane *controls* what the data plane does, for example by building the router’s routing table

 - The control plane performs *overhead* work
-    - OSPF itself doesn’t forward user data packets, but it informs the data plane about HOW packets should be forwarded
+    - OSPF itself doesn’t forward user data packets, but it informs the data plane about how packets should be forwarded
-    - STP itself isn’t directly involved in the process of forwarding frames, but it informs the data plane about which INTERFACES should and shouldn’t be used to forward frames
+    - STP itself isn’t directly involved in the process of forwarding frames, but it informs the data plane about which interfaces should and shouldn’t be used to forward frames
     - ARP messages aren’t user data but they are used to build an ARP table which is used in the process of forwarding data

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4c21b082-5d6e-4388-94c5-bebf33b50c8d)